UltraEngine/Documentation/CPP/EntityComponentSystem.md

 auto actor2 = actor->Copy();
 ```

-The entity component system works together with the [World::Save](World_Save.md) method to save your entity components to a file and load them back into the program.
+The entity component system works together with the [Scene](Scene.md) system to save your entity components to a file and load them back into the program.
 This can be used for game saves or serializing the game state to send over a network to another player.